 Find a wide range of relevant information about running your organisation, including information on finances, business planning and employment.

 Third Sector Interfaces are based across all of Scotland’s local authority areas.
-They exist to support, promote, develop and represent the third sector.
+They exist to support, promote, develop and represent the voluntary sector.
 You can find your nearest TSI using the directory on the Voluntary Action Scotland website.